p-jbarbosa/svg-component/build.md

 Release artifacts are created with [maven](https://maven.apache.org/) and uploaded to current or new releases.

+## Plugin File Structure

+This plugin has a maven like structure.
+Contents are divided over two main directories:
+* *impl*, that holds all the implementation related files;
+* *assemblies*, where all the final artfacts are made available;

+Because this represents a CDE component we have two implementation paths:
+* one that represents the component's code on _/impl/component/src/main/javascript_;
+* and another one that represents the sample, on _impl/sample-component/src/main/resources_.

+This way, if you want to update the sample, or perform a code modification, you must update the files that lay on _impl_ folder.

+This contents will eventually be _assembled_ into the second main directory.
+The _assemblies_ directory keeps the same paths that we already saw on _impl_:
+* platform-plugin, where we keep the remaining resources for component's final package, and where we will collect this final package;
+* cde-dashboard, where the final sample package will be available.

+To update the _assemblies_ directory you have to build the solution.

 ## Steps to create/update releases

 **BEFORE START**